agl-c/deid2_dpsyn/README.md

 # DPSyn: a quick start tutorial
 ## What is DPsyn?
 We present DPSyn, an algorithm for synthesizing microdata for data analysis while satisfying differential privacy.
-Besides, inspired by the access to a public dataset in the 20deID2 competition, in some cases (which is decided by specific method_decision algorithm), we turn to the public dataset instead of the privatized one to generate the query answer.

 To facilitate your understanding, please refer to the paper *PrivSyn: Differentially Private Data Synthesis* [link](https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun).